qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/fetching_plugins.rst

 * You can also select the option to display Experimental Plugins by selecting the :guilabel:`Show also experimental plugins` checkbox.

-* If you now switch back to the :guilabel:`Get More` tab, you will see that additional plugins are now available for installation.
+* If you now switch back to the :guilabel:`Not Installed` tab, you will see that additional plugins are now available for installation.

 * To install a plugin, simply click on it in the list and then click the